Early College

 Students who are not competitive as transfer applicants are encouraged to contact their Transfer Counselor to create a plan for transferring.

-If you’re a first-year student, you will receive academic advising and will register for courses on the date you attend first-year orientation.
-First year students may be eligible to participate in early course registration if they have met certain Orientation registration deadlines.
+If you’re a first-year student, you will receive academic advising and course registration instructions after you attend first-year orientation.
+First-year students may be eligible to participate in early course registration if they have met certain orientation registration deadlines.
 Please visit the website to learn more.

-If you’re a transfer student, you will receive academic advising and will register for courses after completing the virtual Orientation for which you registered for.
+If you’re a transfer student, you will receive further instructions for academic advising and course registration after registering for orientation.